vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/prioritizing-outcomes.md

 #### Acceptance Criteria

 Acceptance criteria list the scenarios the product manager uses to verify that the story is complete.
-A common format is the [Behavioral Specification](https://en.wikipedia.org/wiki/Behavior-driven_development#Behavioral_specifications) format, also called the [Gherkin](https://en.wikipedia.org/wiki/Cucumber_(software)#Gherkin_language) language:
+[Behavioral Specification](https://en.wikipedia.org/wiki/Behavior-driven_development#Behavioral_specifications) is a common format, also called the [Gherkin](https://en.wikipedia.org/wiki/Cucumber_(software)#Gherkin_language) language:

 GIVEN `situation or context`